 - Tap Mobile Data Options.

-When the switch is gray and to the left, you have turned it off correctly.
+When the toggle is gray and to the left, you have successfully turned it off.
 From that moment on, your iPhone will not use any foreign mobile network to connect to the internet.
-However, you will still be able to use hotel, airport, or coffee shop Wi-Fi normally.
+However, you can still use hotel, airport, or cafe Wi-Fi as usual.

-Romi's tip: if you want to completely forget about it during the flight and arrival, activate Airplane Mode and then turn on only Wi-Fi.
-It is the fastest way to cut off any unwanted mobile connection.
+Romi's tip: If you want to completely forget about it during your flight and arrival, activate Airplane Mode and then only turn on Wi-Fi.
+It's the quickest way to cut off any unwanted mobile connection at the source.

 Remember that turning off roaming cuts off mobile internet, but not your calls or SMS if your plan covers them.
-If you want to spend absolutely nothing on the local operator's network, the ideal is to combine it with a data alternative like an eSIM, which you will see below.
+If what you're looking for is to spend absolutely nothing on the local operator's network, the ideal is to combine it with a data alternative like an eSIM, which you'll see below.

 How to disable roaming on Android (Samsung, Pixel, Xiaomi)